fsabatini82/azure-devops-mcp/docs/GETTINGSTARTED.md

 ### 🤖 Using MCP Server with Claude Code

-See https://docs.anthropic.com/en/docs/claude-code/mcp for general guidance on adding MCP Server to Claude Code experience.
+See the [Claude Code MCP documentation](https://docs.anthropic.com/en/docs/claude-code/mcp) for general guidance on adding an MCP Server to Claude Code.

 For the Azure DevOps MCP Server, use the following command: